 He had one eye open and one eye shut, head cocked, resting on his shoulder as he took aim while sporting a devious smile.
 Unloading his quiver, shots came firing; emptying his cache into my bubble goose.

 The first shot went right through the arm of my right sleeve.
 Feathers exploded into the air.
 The shot exited the back as white down floated to the ground.
-I could hear the steady cadence of shots, thwip, thwip, thwip, thwip.
+I could hear the steady cadence of shots coming at me, thwip, thwip, thwip, thwip.

-My eyes widened, gasping for air in shock, as the second shot, was drawn back taut by stubby fingers.
+My eyes widened, as I gasped for air in shock, just as the second shot, was drawn back taut by stubby fingers.
 He let it fly with a shwoosh into my right thigh.
 Shot three, exploded into more feathers.
 Shot four, into the shoulder.

 Shot five, struck me right in the heart.
-The momentum carried into my frame, bumping me back on my heels.
-I knocked over a table, knocked over glasses, catapulting them into the air, while water sloshed out of the stems.
+The arrow’s momentum carried into my frame, bumping me back on my heels.
+I knocked over a table, catapulting glasses of sloshing water into the air, before I began to fall backward.

-She reached over and placed her hand across my chest for protection.
-But I was already in descent, pulling down a couple of chairs on my way.
+She reached over and placed her hand across my chest to protect me.
+But she was too late, I was already in descent, pulling down chairs with me on my way down.
 Two more arrows hit – six – seven – while I fell in the slowness of the moment.

-She held out her arms, holding me as I struggled to sit up, gasping for air.
-I wrenched my neck forward to calm myself as I looked up into her eyes.
-I became all starry eyed as I sat up, riddled with arrows.
-I was slipping fast.
+She held out her arms to hold me as I struggled to sit up while gasping for air.
+In the moment, I tried to calm myself as I looked up into her eyes.
+I became all starry eyed as I sat there riddled with arrows.
+On some level, I could sense it, I could feel myself slipping away fast.
 I was falling in love.

 “Ha ha ha.”
-I could hear him laughing behind us.
-He pulled up on the corner of his cloth diaper, switching the chewed butt of his cigar from the right to the left side of his mouth, as he walked away, “I warned you I’d get you, ya dumb fuck!
+I could hear him laughing from behind us.
+He pulled up on the corner of his cloth diaper, while switching the chewed butt of his cigar from the right to the left side of his mouth.
+He yelled out, “I warned you I’d get you, ya dumb fuck!
 Now you’re in love!”